 Clayton Utz is a leading Australian law firm with offices across the country servicing more than 250 Federal and State Government departments, agencies and organisation, as well as some of the biggest companies in Australia.

-A two-year founding grant from the Clayton Utz Foundation has enabled the recruitment of a CEO to establish Health Justice Australia; and the firm is providing critical support through pro bono legal, operational and strategic advice.
+Funding from the Clayton Utz Foundation enabled the recruitment of a CEO to establish Health Justice Australia and continues to support our engagement with health justice partnerships across the country; and the firm provides valued support through pro bono legal, operational and strategic advice.